cscenter/lms/infrastructure/README.md

 * recent Ansible (1.8.2 at the point of writing)
 * globally installed [boto](https://github.com/boto/boto) (may not work from virtualenv)
+* both could be installed globally from pip

 ## Provisioning